The GTM Metrics Framework: What to Measure at Every Funnel Stage

 These are the daily and weekly activity metrics that individual contributors control.
 For inbound pipeline of $2.8M:

-- Average pipeline value per opportunity — $42K
+- Average pipeline value per opportunity of $42K

 Now, when the VP of Sales asks “why is pipeline light this month?”, you can trace the tree.
 Website sessions are on track.
 MQL conversion is on track.
-But SAL-to-opportunity dropped from 48% to 31% — sales reps are rejecting more leads.
-That is a specific, actionable diagnosis.
+But SAL-to-opportunity dropped from 48% to 31%.
+Sales reps are rejecting more leads.
+That’s a specific, actionable diagnosis.

 The analytics capabilities you choose should support this kind of drill-down natively, without requiring an analyst to build custom queries every time someone asks a question.